-The participation work undertaken by the Champions Board encapsulates the ethos of The Promise, it provides shared experiences which nurtures a sense of community and collective identity for young people with care experience and offers a platform for their collective voice.
+The participation work undertaken by the Champions Board encapsulates the ethos of The Promise.
+It provides shared experiences which nurtures a sense of community and collective identity for young people with care experience and offers a platform for their collective voice.

-Co-production is at the centre of all our Promise improvement areas across South Ayrshire, in particular area 1, 3 4 and 5 of the 5 national foundations of The Promise.
-The Champion's Board is a significant contributor to enabling South Ayrshire to deliver on the Promise foundations of Voice, People and Scaffolding.
+Co-production is at the centre of all our Promise improvement areas across South Ayrshire, specifically areas 1, 3, 4 locally.
+The Champion's Board is a significant contributor to enabling South Ayrshire to deliver on the national Promise foundations of Voice, People and Scaffolding.